Chris Hero

-Chris Spradlin (born December 24, 1979), better known by his ring name Chris Hero, is an American professional wrestler and trainer.
-He is currently signed to Ring of Honor as a producer.
+William Christopher Spradlin (born December 24, 1979), better known by his ring name Chris Hero, is an American professional wrestler and trainer.
+He is signed to All Elite Wrestling (AEW) as a coach.

 Hero has worked for a number of independent wrestling promotions, including Pro Wrestling Guerrilla (PWG), Ring of Honor (ROH), Independent Wrestling Association Mid-South, Combat Zone Wrestling (CZW) and Chikara, as well as Pro Wrestling Noah in Japan.
 Hero has had two stints in WWE, both as part of their development territory NXT, under the ring name Kassius Ohno.
 His second tenure with the company saw him work as a "player-coach" for the trainees in NXT and NXT UK.

 For years Hero teamed up with Claudio Castagnoli as the "Kings of Wrestling", winning various tag team championships and tournaments such as Chikara Campeonatos de Parejas, Tag World Grand Prix 2006, CZW World Tag Team Championship, JCW Tag Team Championship and the ROH World Tag Team Championship.